-The audit plan assumes that the Director Corporate Services and the CEO will be able to sign a management representation letter.
+The audit plan assumes that Council and the CEO will be able to sign a management representation letter.
 Refer to Appendix A for a draft Management Representation Letter.
 The letter would be signed at the same time as the annual financial report is signed.

-Please bring to the attention to the Mayor that RSM will rely on the Director Corporate Services and CEO signing the management representation letter as evidence to confirm they have:
+RSM will rely on the CEO signing the management representation letter as evidence to confirm they have:

-- Fulfilled their responsibilities for the preparation and fair presentation of the financial statements in accordance with the Act and, to the extent that they are not inconsistent with the Act, Australian Accounting Standards.; - Established and maintained an adequate internal control structure and adequate financial records; - Provided RSM with access to all information of which they are aware that is relevant to the preparation of the financial statements and the operation of controls, such as records, documentation and other matters; - Recorded all transactions in the accounting and other records and are reflected in the financial statements; - Advised RSM of all known instances of non-compliance or suspected non-compliance with laws and regulations whose effects should be considered when preparing the financial statements; and - Provided RSM with the results of their assessment of the risk of fraud, any instances of fraud (not just material fraud) and any known data and security breaches.
+- Fulfilled their responsibilities for the preparation and fair presentation of the financial statements in accordance with the Act and, to the extent that they are not inconsistent with the Act, Australian Accounting Standards; - Established and maintained an adequate internal control structure and adequate financial records; - Provided RSM with access to all information of which they are aware that is relevant to the preparation of the financial statements and the operation of controls, such as records, documentation and other matters; - Recorded all transactions in the accounting and other records and are reflected in the financial statements; - Advised RSM of all known instances of non-compliance or suspected non-compliance with laws and regulations whose effects should be considered when preparing the financial statements; and - Provided RSM with the results of their assessment of the risk of fraud, any instances of fraud (not just material fraud) and any known data and security breaches.